rekalogika/rekalogika.dev/docs/reconstitutor/index.md

 Similar things also happen when the object is persisted to the database, or removed.

-The most common case of this type of tasks is for handling file uploads, of which many specialized libraries have already been written.
+The most common case of this type of task is for handling file uploads, of which many specialized libraries have already been written.
 But plenty of other cases exist: